AdelinaM17n/AdelinaM17n.github.io/docs/_posts/projects/_posts/2024-03-23-sinhala-keyboard.markdown

 ---
 layout: post
-title:  "Design Process of The Sinhala Addendum Keyboard Layout"
+title:  "The Design Process of The Sinhala Addendum Keyboard Layout"
 date:   2024-03-23 04:40:00 +0530
 ---